AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md

 filename: boards-early-feature-opt-in
 content-type: reference
 navigation-topic: boards
-title: Early feature opt-in for Adobe Workfront Boards
+title: Early feature opt-in for [!DNL Adobe Workfront] Boards
-description: Read this article to learn about the Workfront Boards early feature opt-in.
+description: Read this article to learn about the [!DNL Workfront Boards] early feature opt-in.
 author: Lisa
 exl-id: c4a6b045-b0f3-4d4d-994c-c03ef7ad25c8
 ---
-# Early feature opt-in for Adobe Workfront Boards
+# Early feature opt-in for [!DNL Adobe Workfront] Boards

 Boards with ad hoc and connected cards are available to all users, and we are excited to open additional boards features for early feature opt-in beginning in July 2022.